did0x/calculator/README.md

-# calculator
+# Calculator

+A simple calculator web application built with Vue 3 and Vite.
+It supports basic arithmetic operations in a clean, responsive interface.

+## Features

+- Addition, subtraction, multiplication, and division
+- Keyboard input support
+- Responsive UI for desktop and mobile
-This template should help get you started developing with Vue 3 in Vite.
+- Built with Vue 3 + Vite

 ## Recommended IDE Setup